U2UTraining/katacoda-scenarios/kubernetes-lab/step2.md

 Here, "nodeapp" is the name of your pod.
 If you want a description of all pods, you can simply leave out the name.
 Notice the events at the end of the description.
 There, you can see how the image was pulled and a container was created.

 Let's see if your pod actually does something.
 You'll need to talk to that pod.
-By default a pod can only be addressed from within the cluster, so you'll need to set up a port forwading mechanism.
+By default, a pod can only be addressed from within the cluster, so you'll need to set up a port forwarding mechanism.
 Open a second terminal and run the following command:

-`kubectl port-forward pod1 4000:8080`{{execute T2}}
+`kubectl port-forward nodeapp 4000:8080`{{execute T2}}

 This will allow you to talk to the pod directly.
 You can now send a message to your pod using the following URL: